 CPSY 799, Internship in Counseling Psychology (O credit hours), must be taken for an academic year, full-time, or its equivalent over two years, for a minimum time of 1,500 hours.
 The recommendation is that students take a calendar year internship, or its equivalent over two years, for a minimum time of 2,000 hours in an APA-approved site.
-Sites not approved by APA must meet APPIC (Association of Psychology Postdoctoral and Internship

-Centers) criteria or be individually approved by the Graduate Studies Committee in accordance with the committee's internship guidelines.
+Sites not approved by APA must meet APPIC (Association of Psychology Postdoctoral and Internship Centers) criteria or be individually approved by the Graduate Studies Committee in accordance with the committee's internship guidelines.

 In general, our students have done extremely well in securing an excellent internship placement.
 Most have been placed in one of their top three ranked internship sites.
-As of the 2009-10 internship year, seventy-seven students had secured a one-year, full time, paid doctoral internships since the 2000-01 internship year.
-Eighty-six students had applied for internship (89.5% rate of placement).
-Seventy-two students (93.5%) were placed in APA/CPA approved sites with 76 sites approved by APPIC.
-For the 2009-10 internship year, 10 of our students applied and 9 were matched in APA internships with one student not matched at all.
+As of the 2011-12 internship year, ninety-four students had secured a one-year, full time, paid doctoral internships since the 2000-01 internship year.
+Ninety-five students had applied for internship (99% rate of placement).
+Eighty-eight students (93.6%) were placed in APA/CPA approved sites.
+For the 2011-12 internship year, 11 of our students applied and 9 were matched in APA internships with one student not matched at all.

-Predoctoral Internship Placements 2000 to 2009/10
+Predoctoral Internship Placements 2000 to 2012/13